 What types of rats live in Seattle?

-We have two primary species inhabiting our area.
-The most common is the Norway rat which lives predominately underground in burrows or in our crawl spaces, basements, and other cavernous spaces around the city.
+We have two primary species inhabiting our area, the most common is the Norway rat which lives predominately underground in burrows or in our crawl spaces, basements, and other cavernous spaces around the city.

-The Norway rat has been the most prominent rat in the area since they first invaded over a century ago; but a new species has emerged over the years and has become an ever-present nuisance – the Roof rat.
+The Norway rat has been the most prominent rat in the area since they first invaded over a century ago; but a new species has emerged over the years and has become an ever-present nuisance – the roof rat.

 The roof rat lives primarily in high places like tree-tops or overgrown shrubbery and in rafters and attics.
-They will descend at night to feed on whatever they can find in buildings and never hit the ground level if they don’t have to.
+They will descend at night to feed on whatever they can find in buildings and never hit the ground level if they don’t have too.

 Why is Seattle’s rat problem getting worse?

 If it seems to be getting worse, it is.
-There are a few factors at play.
-One is the development going on in the area – with progress comes certain pains.
+There are a few factors at play, one is the development going on in the area – with progress comes certain pains.
 Another factor is the environment we create for them.

-As we dig tunnels, replace dilapidated buildings, and endeavor to make our city more modern, we displace many of the creatures who were living just beneath or just above us, and they go searching for new homes and new food sources.
+As we dig tunnels, replace dilapidated buildings and endeavor to make our city more modern, we displace many of the creatures who were living just beneath or just above us, and they go searching for new homes and new food sources.

-Another factor is math, exponential math to be exact.
-Here is a quick article about how quickly a rat problem can grow.
+Another factor is math, exponential math to be exact, here is a quick article about how quickly a rat problem can grow.
 One breading pair of rats can produce up to 15,000 descendants in just one year.
 Yes, that is a lot of rats.